wiremock/wiremock.org/_docs/proxying.md

   .withStatus(503)));
 ```

 Also, we can enable/disable pass through unmatched requests to the target indicated by the original requests by enabling/disabling proxyPassThrough flag.
-This flag can be set either by passing CLI option as described in [Running Standalone](/docs/running-standalone/#command-line-options) or by updating global settings.
+By default, flag is set to true.
+This flag can be enabled/disabled either by passing CLI option while running jar as described in [Running Standalone](/docs/running-standalone/#command-line-options) or by updating global settings.

 Update proxyPassThrough flag via Java client
 ```java